 Selects the interrupt that you want to edit.
 The drop-down list contains all available interrupts.
 Your selection will automatically update the Description box.
-The list is populated with entries from the device description file that you have selected.
+The list ispopulated with entries from the device description file that you have selected.

 A description of the selected interrupt, if available.
-The description is retrieved from the selected device description file and consists of a string describing the vector table format, the vector number, the base priority, the hardware priority, the SFR register and request bit, separated by space characters.
-For interrupts specified using the system macro \\orderInterrupt, the Description box is empty.
+The description is retrieved from the selected device description file and consists of a string describing the vector address, request number, enable bit, pending bit, and priority bit, separated by space characters.
+For interrupts specified using the system macro orderInterrupt, the Description box is empty.